CalcBase – Business Calculators

 When should I use margin vs markup?

-Margin is standard in financial reporting and investor communication.
+Margin is standard in financial reporting, investor communication, and income statements.
 Markup is common in retail pricing, purchasing, and cost-plus contracts.
-Use whichever your industry or audience expects, but always clarify which you mean.
+Use whichever your industry or audience expects, but always clarify which measure you mean when discussing pricing targets — the same percentage means very different things depending on which metric you are using.

 Can margin ever be higher than markup?